severianovillarruel/graphdb-functional-networks/README.md

 # Graph Database for Target Discovery

-Toy Neo4j project showing how CRISPR screen signals + pathway knowledge form a gene-function network.
+Example Neo4j project showing how CRISPR screen signals + pathway knowledge form a gene-function network.
 Uses tiny CSVs you can load locally or on Neo4j Aura.

 ## Contents